hiroto2929/speech_recogniton/README.md

 # speech_recogniton

-This code can recognize you speech and save it in file
+This code can recognize your speech and save it in file

 ## module
 you need to install modeules below